upenn-libraries/sdbmss/README_OLD.md

 Deploying to the Staging (Dev VM) Server
 ----------------------------------------

-See [README_STAGING.md](README_STAGING.md) for details on how the staging environment works.
+See [README_DEPLOYMENT.md](README_DEPLOYMENT.md) for details on the deployment environments works.
 The instructions here are for how to deploy to it.

 * On your local machine, run "ssh-add" to add your key to your ssh agent.
 This key should already be registered with Github, so that